cloudstateio/cloudstate/RATIONALE.md

 You can read more about the design [here](TODO).

-## We need to rethink the use of CRUD in the Cloud
+## Stateful functions are incompatible with CRUD

-Stateful functions are incompatible with CRUD.
-CRUD, in the general sense, means unconstrained database access and is too broad and open-ended to be used effectively in Serverless environments (or any general Cloud development for that matter).
+We need to rethink the use of CRUD in Serverless.
+CRUD, in the general sense, means unconstrained database access, and is too broad and open-ended to be used effectively in Serverless environments (or any general Cloud development for that matter).

 ![FaaS using CRUD](images/faas_with_crud.png)

 Unconstrained database access means that the user function itself needs to manage the nitty-gritty details about data access and storage, and your are thereby moving all the operational concerns from the Serverless framework into the user function.
-Now it's hard for the framework to know the intention of each access:
+Now it's hard for the framework to know the intention of each access.
+For example:

 * Is the operation a read, or a write?
 * Can it be cached?